“Morality is the herd-instinct in the individual.” – Friedrich Nietzsche

 Repeating three empty words is all it takes for seemingly nice people to rationalize not-very-nice acts and the morally impaired to excuse corrupt, immoral, and shameful behavior.

 If I Don’t Do It Someone Else Will (IIDDISEW)

 IIDDISEW is a sleazy variation of Everyone’s Doing It that makes it possible for creeps to protect their esteem (and dopamine flow) with the deception that their abhorrent behavior doesn’t necessarily make them creeps.
-The goal is absolve themselves of any responsibility for the damage they cause by convincing themselves that, since others would be doing the destroying anyway, they’re not culpable.
+The goal is to deny any responsibility for the damage they cause by pretending that, since others would be doing the destroying anyway, they’re not culpable.

-Clever gamesters trigger dopamine by inflating their esteem with the conceit that exploiting technicalities, loopholes, and opportunities somehow makes them canny, entrepreneurial, and even smart.
+Clever gamesters trigger bonus dopamine squirts by inflating their esteem with the conceit that exploiting technicalities, loopholes, and opportunities somehow makes them canny, entrepreneurial, and even smart.

 I No! is a favorite dopamine game with self-deceptive types desperate to avoid information that threatens dopamine flow.
-The key to playing I No! is to confuse homonyms “know” and “no.” For example, when a nicotine addict claims he knows cigarettes are destroying his health, he’s actually playing “I no!”
+The key to playing I No! is to confuse homonyms “know” and “no.” For example, when a nicotine addict claims he knows cigarettes cause cancer, he’s actually playing “I no!”

 In other words, he’s relying on a slight of mind that allows him to inflate his esteem / trigger dopamine by feigning knowledge while unconsciously protecting dopamine flow by denying, ignoring, and negating the information he’s giving himself credit for comprehending.

-I No! is a common ploy employed by neurocritics who don’t want to know they don’t want to know how everything can be explained in terms of protecting and triggering dopamine flow.
+I No! is a favorite ploy of neurocritics who don’t want to know they don’t want to know how everything can be explained in terms of protecting and triggering dopamine flow.